QxEcR/C--newfile-CLI/README.md

-# Cpp-newfile-CLI
-A CLI to create a c plus plus file
+# Command-line Interface to generate c++ files with given name and functions